Xbey25/GMD1/README.md

 We also have started working on additional traps.
 The idea is for spike traps to be placed around the maze.
 The spike traps will be triggered by the player stepping on a cube with a trigger.
 Furthermore.

 Since we are working a lot with possible death and victory conditions, we have started working on a game over screen.
 The game over screen will be triggered when the player dies, the screen, for now, contains the option to go to the main menu or quit.
-We made that into a prefab and reused it for the winning game screen, with plans to make them more impactful in the future by adding sound effects and maybe a cut-scene or animation.
+We made that into a prefab and reused it for the winning game screen, with plans to make them more impactful in the future by adding sound effects and maybe a cut scene or animation.

 Talking about the UI, we decided to create a tutorial screen that appears once the maze scene is loaded, and it showcases the controls of the arcade machine and what input action they are mapped to.
 Implementing it was fairly simple, the assets were edited, made into sprites and showcased.
 After the player gets familiar with the controls, simply moving will disable the tutorial screen, functionality that is being handled through a script by checking the player's location.

 During this period we also focused on fixing some known issues that have been persistent for a while but didn't take priority until now.
 One of them had to do with the key pickup inventory.
 We decided to rethink the way keys are updated in the inventory and display.
 For this, we created new assets and made a script that displays the appropriate UI image on the right corner when the player picks up a key.
-Using a raycast, if the object has a tag "pickable", and the key is handled according to the color, and for the door interaction, once used, it is "removed" from the inventory, and disabled from the view, as well as setting the object inactive.
+Using a ray cast, if the object has a tag "pickable", and the key is handled according to the colour, and for the door interaction, once used, it is "removed" from the inventory, and disabled from the view, as well as setting the object inactive.
 Another persisting issue we faced was the postprocessing that would target the brightness slider (changing the exposure volume) and the bloom effect that would evidentiate the pick-up objects.

-A new feature that utilises a similar approach to the key pick-up mechanic is the notes scattered around the maze in strategic places that would enrich the lore of the game and add to the gameplay duration since, in order to go past the door with the keypad and trigger the winning condition, the player has to collect the notes that form the keypad code.
+A new feature that utilises a similar approach to the key pick-up mechanic is the notes scattered around the maze in strategic places that would enrich the lore of the game and add to the gameplay duration since, to go past the door with the keypad and trigger the winning condition, the player has to collect the notes that form the keypad code.

 During the development of this version, a lot of time was wasted thinking of creative ways to get around the input system, such as an overlay for the keypad that would trigger whenever the player would interact with it and would disable the player controls and have a virtual keyboard for the player to input the code.
 However, we decided to go with the simpler solution of having the player input the code using the joystick and the buttons on the arcade machine.